Cathedraticum: Jus antiquum

 In Early Christianity, financing the bishop was tendered rather through custom than by canon law.
 The earliest legislation on the subject seems to be a canon of the Second Council of Braga (572); according to its decree, only parish churches and chapters were obliged to pay the cathedraticum (Can.
 Placuit, 10, qu.
 3), because at the time of the Council of Braga the sacraments were administered to the faithful in parochial churches only.

-Jus novissimum
+Jus novum

 When in the course of time, many other ecclesiastical edifices were built and endowed, it was judged proper that these also should pay the cathedraticum.
 Hence Pope Honorius III made a universal law (cap.
 Conquerente, de Off.
 Ordin.) that not only chapters and parish churches, but also endowed chapels and benefices should be subject to the same tax (Rota coram Tan. decis, 228), which was to be paid to the bishop on the occasion of his annual visitation of his diocese.
 The amount of the cathedraticum was fixed in ancient times at two solidi (coins; a solidus was one seventy-second part of a pound of gold).